grreuze/Utils/Image Effects/README.md

 # Image Effects

+##  > Cubic Distortion
+Distorts the screen using its coordinates.
+Can be "speed" effect if negative values, a "fish-eye" effect if positive.

 ##  > Gradient Fog
 A fog applying a fully editable gradient from the camera to the distance.